SMI/SmiServices/README.md

 This repo currently provides 2 packages:

--   `SmiServices`: The suite of services for image loading and de-identification
+-   `SmiServices` - The suite of services for loading metadata and de-identifying files
--   `CTPAnonymiser`: A java service which performs de-identification
+-   `CTPAnonymiser` - A service which performs de-identification.
+A Java runtime is required to launch this

 Binaries for each package are available from the [Releases](https://github.com/SMI/SmiServices/releases) page.
+We support Linux as our primary platform for testing, however development is also supported on both Windows and MacOS.

 ## Usage

-After downloading the required packages, you must configure RabbitMQ and any required databases
+After downloading the required packages, you must configure a RabbitMQ server and the databases.
+This is currently a self-guided activity, however we are working on automated setup of this in future.
+For now you can use the following resources:

--   Sample docker-compose files for this can be found [here](./utils/docker-compose)
+-   Sample docker-compose files can be found [here](./utils/docker-compose)
 -   A basic service config file can be found [here](./data/microserviceConfigs/README.md)
 -   RabbitMQ configs for the data load and extraction pipelines can be found [here](./data/rabbitmqConfigs/)

 All SmiServices tools are available through the `smi` binary.
 Run `./smi --help` for a list of tools.

-`CTPAnonymiser` is available as an "all-in-one" jar file.
+`CTPAnonymiser` is available as an "all-in-one" jar file, which can be run with `java -jar <jarfile>`

 ## Developing